 In addition to financial wellbeing guidance, NHS trusts may be interested in exploring funding routes via NHS Charities Together, an organisation that works with trusts to support staff, volunteers and patients by funding projects and services.
 Each NHS charity has received funding from NHS Charities Together’s COVID-19 appeal.
 This grant funding is provided to support staff, volunteers and patients adversely affected by COVID-19.
 Funding decisions are made locally on application to the local NHS Charitable Funds Committee.

-Providing applicants can demonstrate a need which is recognised as a priority by the charitable funds committee, grant funds of up to £50,000 can be accessed to support staff wellbeing, including issues impacting working parents and carers.
+Providing applicants can demonstrate a need which is recognised as a priority by the charitable funds committee, grant funds can be accessed to support staff wellbeing, including issues impacting working parents and carers.
 NHS organisations interested in looking into this further are asked, as a first step, to check the directory of NHS Charity members, available on the NHS Charities Together website.

 Mersey Care NHS Foundation Trust